 Mr. Terry was born in New York, New York, and has lived in many of the major metropolitan areas in the United States (New York, Houston, St. Louis, Chicago, Detroit, Washington D.C., Los Angeles and Seattle).
 He is an avid baseball fan and still attempts to play in the Olympic Division of the Puget Sound Senior Baseball League.
 He is also a dedicated fly fisherman.
 He enjoys any outdoor activity involving his family.

 Honors and Recognitions

-Mr. Terry was named by Washington Super Lawyers magazine as one of the top attorneys in Washington state in 2015-2022 and by Super Lawyers Business Edition as one of the top attorneys in Washington State 2015-2018.
+Mr. Terry was named by Washington Super Lawyers magazine as one of the top attorneys in Washington state 2015-2023 and by Super Lawyers Business Edition as one of the top attorneys in Washington state 2015-2018.